palantir/gradle-consistent-versions/README.md

     com.squareup.okhttp3:okhttp = 3.12.0
     ```

-4. Run `./gradlew --write-locks` and see your versions.lock file be automatically created:
+4. Run `./gradlew --write-locks` and see your versions.lock file be automatically created.
+This file should be checked into your repo:

-    ```
+    ```bash
     # Run ./gradlew --write-locks to regenerate this file
     com.squareup.okhttp3:okhttp:3.12.0 (1 constraints: 38053b3b)
     com.squareup.okio:okio:1.15.0 (1 constraints: 810cbb09)